Graduate Laban Certificate in Movement Analysis (GL-CMA)

 Applicants are required to have a Bachelor's Degree and experience in an anatomy course before being accepted into the program.
 An Introduction to Laban course is also required and is provided by the department in the beginning of the term.

-The 18-credit, 14-month curriculum spans from May to August.
+The 12 to 18-credit, 14-month curriculum spans from May to August.
 The next cycle begins in May 2014 and ends in July 2015.
 Classes are typically held on weekends meeting Friday evenings from 6pm - 9pm and Saturday and Sunday days from 9am - 5pm.
 There are twelve weekends and three Monday through Friday, 9am - 5pm, week long sessions.

 APPLICATION DEADLINE: December 13, 2013 (click here to apply!)